SkyCity Entertainment Group: History

+Management

+Evan Davies was the founding Chief Executive, before leaving the group in 2008.
+During Davies' 11 years, the company grew from a single site to having business operations throughout New Zealand, South Australia and the Northern Territory.
+In April 2016, longtime CEO Nigel Morrison stepped down as managing director and chief Executive.
+Graeme Stephens was appointed as SkyCity's chief Executive from May 2017 to December 2020, with chief Operating Officer Michael Ahearne stepping in as the new CEO from January 2021.
+Ahearne announced his resignation in October 2023 to take effect from March 2024.

+In February 2024, a significant shift in the company's leadership was announced.
+Callum Mallett, the then Chief Operating Officer of the New Zealand division, was set to step into the role of Interim CEO following the departure of Michael Ahearne in March 2024.
+Concurrently, Julian Cook, who was serving as the Board Chairman, decided to take on a more hands-on role in the company.
+He assumed the position of Executive Chairman, pledging to maintain this active involvement until a permanent CEO was appointed.

 Properties

-The SkyCity group owns five casinos in Australia and New Zealand: SkyCity Auckland, SkyCity Hamilton, SkyCity Queenstown, SkyCity Wharf Casino, and SkyCity Adelaide.
+The SkyCity group owns five casinos in Australia and New Zealand: SkyCity Auckland, SkyCity Hamilton, SkyCity Queenstown, SkyCity Wharf Casino and SkyCity Adelaide.

 SkyCity Adelaide

 Adelaide Casino was bought by SkyCity Entertainment Group in June 2000.
 Back then it had 767 gambling machines and 72 table games.
 Currently it has 990 gambling machines and 90 gambling tables.
-It has the only table gambling license issued out by the South Australian Government, giving it a monopoly over the gambling business in the state.
-In 2011 SkyCity financed a $339 million expansion project to make the casino closer towards the city's riverfront.
+It has the only table gambling licence issued by the South Australian Government, giving it a monopoly over the gambling business in the state.
+In 2011 SkyCity financed a $339 million expansion project to make the casino closer to the city's riverfront.

 SkyCity Auckland

 SkyCity Auckland is New Zealand's largest casino.
 Located in Central Auckland, it provides table and slot machine gambling, with 1647 gambling machines and 110 gambling tables.
 The facility includes the 328 metre Sky Tower, two hotels, convention centre, a 700-seat theatre, and more than 20 restaurants and bars with regular live bands, DJs and other entertainment.
 It opened on 2 February 1996.

 SkyCity Hotel, Auckland is a four-star casino hotel.
 It is one of New Zealand's busiest hotels and is located inside the main Auckland complex.
 It serves mainly families, business people and casino customers.
-It offers 323 rooms, which were refurbished in 2013.
+It has 323 rooms.

-SkyCity Grand Hotel is a luxury five-star hotel and was officially opened by Prime Minister Helen Clark in April 2005.
+SkyCity Grand Hotel is a five-star hotel and was officially opened by the Prime Minister, Helen Clark in April 2005.
 It is not located inside the main complex but is adjacent and is connected by a sky bridge.
-It serves VIPs, business people and high stake gamblers who play at the casino.
-The Grand features 21 floors and 316 rooms.
-The rooms comprise The Grand Suite, 8 Self Contained Suites, 11 King Suites and 296 rooms.
-Facilities and services include 24-hour room service and reception, a swimming pool, fitness center with personal trainers, sauna, health spa, baby sitting and a hotel doctor.
+The Grand has 21 floors and 316 rooms.

-In 2013, through a deal with the Government, SkyCity pledged to build a new convention centre catering for up to 3500 guests and costing $402 million, in exchange, it will get more gambling concessions.
+In 2013, through a deal with the Government, SkyCity pledged to build a new convention centre catering for up to 3,500 guests and costing $NZ402 million, in exchange, it will get more gambling concessions.
 However, the construction was delayed due to cost increase, and on 22 October 2019 the building caught fire while still under construction.